-SPRINGDALE — A number of residents of communities in the Zion corridor and employees of the area’s fire agency are concerned about what effect a proposed plan may have on emergency services as personnel face possible job losses.
+SPRINGDALE — Residents of communities in the Zion corridor and employees of the area’s fire agency are concerned about how a proposed plan to replace department resources may affect emergency services in the area.

 After nixing a 2018 budget proposal for the Rockville-Springdale Fire Protection District that would have levied a substantial property tax increase, the Washington County Commission is considering replacing the district’s current employees with contracted personnel from a different fire agency in order to reduce costs.